gitrules/gitrules/doc/GOVERN.md

 The organizer can issue new credits and deposit them into the account of any community member.

-To issue credits, the organizer creates a GitHub issue labelled `gov4git:directive`.
+To issue credits, the organizer creates a GitHub issue labelled `gitrules:directive`.
 The body of the issue includes a directive of the form:

 ```
 issue 30.5 credits to @user